cliqz-oss/browser-f/mozilla-release/toolkit/components/telemetry/docs/data/environment.rst

           loadPath: <string>, // where the engine line is located; missing if no default
           origin: <string>, // 'default', 'verified', 'unverified', or 'invalid'; based on the presence and validity of the engine's loadPath verification hash.
           submissionURL: <string> // set for default engines or well known search domains },
+        defaultPrivateSearchEngine: <string>, // e.g. "duckduckgo"
+        defaultPrivateSearchEngine: {,
+          // data about the current default engine for private browsing mode.
+Same as defaultSearchEngineData.
+        },
         searchCohort: <string>, // optional, contains an identifier for any active search A/B experiments
         launcherProcessState: <integer>, // optional, values correspond to values of mozilla::LauncherRegistryInfo::EnabledState enum